And the Oxford Word of the Year 2025 is…

 Our approach

-Find out all about the history of Oxford Word of the Year with us.
+Find out all about the history of Oxford Word of the Year.

 We take a look at our past winners and shortlisted candidates, and explore some of the key themes, developments, and moods that they have captured over the years.